Legal

 download, copy, cache, host, or otherwise store on a Server

-any information, data, material, or work that infringes
+any information, data, material, or work that infringes the

-the Digital Millennium Copyright Act of 1998.
+including the Digital Millennium Copyright Act of 1998.

-Web Hosts Australia reserves the right to
+Web Hosts Australia reserves the

-Infringement Policy or any copyright law.
+Intellectual Property Infringement Policy or any copyright

 E-mail Policy